You are taking the first steps to becoming a professional through your program at Conestoga College.

-Realizing your vision of having a high performing career in the health field requires that you start your program having met the same safety and health requirements that are mandatory for new employees in your field.
-The practicum health and safety requirements that are mandatory for your program can be found under the Practicum Forms tab within the myConestoga Practicum Services community.
+Realizing your vision of having a high-performing career in your field of choice requires that you start your program having met the document requirements that are mandatory for new employees in your field.
+The WIL document requirements that are

 As a future professional in your chosen career, you may need to be able to demonstrate that:

 - You have a clear police check for vulnerable persons.
 This is the first implication for you of provincial regulations governing work in health care and community service organizations.

 - Your immunizations are current for your safety and the safety of people in your care.

 - Your TB status is known and allows you to work safely with others and that you will have baseline information for yourself should you encounter a person with TB in the workplace.

 - You have a current First Aid and CPR certificate (at the level appropriate to your career), so that you can be a resource to persons in need.